codepath/android_guides/Implementing-Pull-to-Refresh.md

 Make sure that when the data is finished loading that you call `lvTweets.onRefreshComplete();` in order to complete the refresh.

+#### Can't import into Gradle

+If using Gradle and Android Studio, you may want to check out this alternative library called [chrisbanes/ActionBar-PullToRefresh](https://github.com/chrisbanes/ActionBar-PullToRefresh).
+[Quick start](https://github.com/chrisbanes/ActionBar-PullToRefresh/wiki/QuickStart-Stock) can be followed for easy setup.

 ## References

 * <https://github.com/erikwt/PullToRefresh-ListView> - Third-party library for pull to refresh